 Overall cost would be depend on manufacturer used and the number of doors

-Electronic access control enables a user to enter a premise without the use of a key, but instead a hard device which requires the user to be authorised to enter the building..
+Electronic access control enables a user to enter a premise without the use of a key, but instead a hard device which requires the user to be an authorised to enter the building..
 The access control system unlocks the door when the user is granted permission after providing the correct credentials.
 The door is only unlocked for a limited amount of time.

 CCTV access control is the pairing of CCTV and access control, which increase the security of a premise.
 Video analytics ensures that the person entering the building is the owner of the device used to enter.
 This prevents unauthorised personnel from accessing a building with a stolen card or key fob.

 Composite cables are used for access control installations.
 Composite cables allow for connectivity of all access control components, including card readers and door locks.
 These cables are commonly used on most building sites.

 An access control point is a point at device is required to permit an authorised personnel access to a premise.
 Examples include biometric reader or card reader placed next to and connected to an electronic door, which unlocks when authorised personnel provide correct credential information.